SimpleSamples/cpp-docs/docs/windows/win32-application-wizard.md

 |**ATL support**|Yes|No|No|No|
 |**MFC support**|Yes|No|No|Yes|

+The Win32 Application Wizard can be found in Visual Studio using the "File" | "New" | "Project..." menu items then for Visual C++ Windows Desktop templates you will see "Windows Desktop Wizard".
+When you click "OK" you will get a "Windows Desktop Project" window.

 ## Overview
  This wizard page describes the current project settings for the Win32 application you are creating.
 By default, the following options are set: